tarun636/Deepreinforcementlearningproject2/README.md

 ## Project 2: Continuous Control
 Introduction
-This project repository contains Nishi Sood’s work for the Udacity's Deep Reinforcement Learning Nanodegree `Project 2: Continuous Control`.
+This project repository contains Tarun Rao's work for the Udacity's Deep Reinforcement Learning Nanodegree `Project 2: Continuous Control`.
 For this project, I have trained an agent that could control a double-jointed arm towards specific locations.

 ## Project's goal